avl/noatun/docs/book.md

 out-of-order, Noatun will rewind time as needed and re-apply messages.
 The user does not have to think about this.

+The user code never sees an out-of-order message.

 That said, it is possible for different nodes to issue events that logically conflict.
-Noatun has no built-in conflict resolution, but since messages are always applied in order, it is easy to implement last write wins.
+Noatun has no built-in conflict resolution, but since messages are always applied in order, it is easy to implement "last write wins".

 ## Philosophy of event applications